azurecitadel/azurecitadel.github.io/workshops/arm/arm-lab1-basics.md

 1. You will need to use a few new functions to do this:
     * **concat**:  will concatenate two or more strings
     * **uniqueString**: will perform a hash function based on the provided string(s) and return 13 characters
-    * We'll provide uniqueString with the subscriptionID as the seed
+    * We'll provide uniqueString with the id property of the resourceGroup() object as the seed
 1. For bonus points you can ensure the new variable will be in lower case
     * **toLower**: will lower case a string
 1. If we are going to concatenate the uniqueString with the prefix then we need to make sure we do not exceed 24 chars for the storageAccount, so we'll also put a maxLength restriction on the prefix parameter.